AnukalpTejaswi/password_generator/README.md

 - Inclusion of digits
 - Inclusion of symbols

-It is a beginner-friendly project to practice Python basics.
+It is a beginner-friendly project to practice Python basics and random module.

 ---